Lease Capabilities

 CRABBOX_DESKTOP=1

-Tools that respect DISPLAY will draw onto the desktop the lease created.
+For a Wayland/GNOME desktop it instead forwards WAYLAND_DISPLAY, XDG_RUNTIME_DIR, and related variables detected on the host.
+Tools that respect these draw onto the desktop the lease created.

 #Browser

---browser adds a usable browser to the lease without dragging in a full QA test environment.
+--browser adds a usable browser to the lease without provisioning a full desktop.

-On static targets, Crabbox probes for an existing browser and reports an error if none is found. requestedCapabilityEnv shells out to the host:
+On static and macOS/Windows targets, Crabbox probes for an existing browser (probeBrowserEnv) and aborts before the command runs if none is found:

 - macOS: